cheng-alvin/jas/CONTRIBUTING.md

 - LLVM Debugger (LLDB) (optional, only needed for debugging when running `make debug`)

 The Jas assembler is written in C and can be built using the GNU C Compiler (GCC).
-The assembler can be built running `make` inside the `src/` directory.
-The assembler can be cleaned, debugged and tested as per the `Makefile` in the `src/` directory.
+The assembler can be built running `make` inside the home directory.
+The assembler can be cleaned, debugged and tested as per the `Makefile` in the home directory.

 ### What now?
 After reading the instructions here, you should have a good understanding of how to contribute